 New York police have cleared Hamilton Hall and the encampment at Columbia University

-New York police officers cleared student encampments late Tuesday night at two campuses, as pro-Palestinian protests continued to simmer across the country's higher education institutions.
+New York police arrested dozens of people on two campuses Tuesday night after officers cleared out a Columbia University building occupied by protesters.

-At Columbia University, New York police used a massive armored vehicle to push a bridge into a window of Hamilton Hall, the building demonstrators began occupying the previous night.
-Officers then streamed over the bridge into a window — quickly retaking the building.
+At Columbia, New York police used a massive armored vehicle to push a bridge into a window of Hamilton Hall, the building demonstrators began occupying the previous night.
+Officers then streamed over the bridge — quickly retaking the building.

+"Myself and many other students have just felt horror seeing the swiftness with which the NYPD came and deployed themselves onto our campus," said one Columbia student, who didn't give her name due to concerns about reprisal from the university.

-Elsewhere in New York City, police disbanded an encampment set up at The City College of New York, less than a mile from Columbia.
-A large number of students were hauled away.
+Elsewhere in New York City, police arrested dozens of students at The City College of New York, less than a mile from Columbia.

+"These students are putting their lives at risk, they're putting their jobs, their diplomas at risk, because they know they're fighting for something bigger, which is the right to life for Palestinians," said Leena Widdi, a City College graduate who watched the protests and the ensuing police response.

 Early Tuesday evening, a large crowd of demonstrators marched from Columbia University to The City College of New York, a school within the City University of New York system.
-CUNY public safety handled the initial response, arresting 25 individuals, it said.

-About 100 protesters were there, including alum Leena Widdi, who said she saw about 20 people arrested as interactions with police turned violent.
-Though, NYPD has not yet confirmed or denied that, and did not have arrest data available as of 2:50 a.m.
-Eastern Wednesday.
+School officials said in a statement that CUNY public safety officers arrested 25 individuals in their initial response, but decided to call in New York police "as the crowd grew in size."

+NYPD officers entered campus just before midnight and arrested additional protesters, the statement said.
+It stressed that the school's actions were taken "in response to specific and repeated acts of violence and vandalism, not in response to peaceful protest."

 In Oregon, Portland State University closed its campus Tuesday after protesters took over a library building.